 - Clearing cheques by automatically confirming handwritten information

-Having to manually enter information into a computer can eat up a lot of time, especially when you have to do it on a regular basis, like in an office job.
-But almost everyone who uses a computer for work has to do it sometimes — no matter if it’s copying data into an Excel sheet, transcribing interview notes or filling out an expense form.
+Having to manually enter information into a computer can eat up a lot of time, especially when you have to do it on a regular basis, like when you are processing expenses claims.
+But almost everyone who uses a computer for work has to do it sometimes — no matter if it’s copying data into an Excel sheet, transcribing interview notes, or filling out an expense form.

 Supercharge your expense management with OCR

-In fact, expense management is one of the tasks that can benefit the most from automatic data entry.
-Getting out your stack of receipts and invoices to manually copy every line item can take a while — and if you travel a lot for work, chances are you need to do it at least once a month.
+In the old days, it was a matter of getting out your stack of receipts and invoices to manually copy every line item, and if you travel a lot for work, chances are you would need to do it at least once a month.

 Why you’ll love using Rydoo’s receipt scanner

 No matter how much you sweat the details, everyone makes a typo once every while — but it can be problematic if you accidentally write down the wrong numbers from your payments.
-This is a thing of the past thanks to our accurate character recognition — now you’ll always get reimbursed the right amount.
+This is a thing of the past thanks to our accurate character recognition as now you’ll always get reimbursed the right amount.

 Another annoyance is having to deal with currency conversion.
-With Rydoo there’s no need to look up current rates anymore — it’s all handled automatically.
+With Rydoo there’s no need to look up current rates anymore because it’s all handled automatically.
 Our scanner instantly recognizes the currency on the receipt and converts it to your home currency, saving you precious time.